deepak-mane/my-mean-stack-kb/SOA_vs_MSA_Architecture.md

 ### Let’s Explore the Differences in More Detail:
-1. Coordination: In SOA, you need to coordinate with multiple groups to create business requests.
+1. <b>Coordination:</b> In SOA, you need to coordinate with multiple groups to create business requests.
 But there is little or no coordination among services in MSA.
 If coordination is needed among service owners, it is done through small application development teams, and services can be quickly developed, tested, and deployed.
 1. Service granularity: The prefix “micro” in Microservices refers to the granularity of the internal components.
 Service components within MSA are generally single purpose services that do one thing really well.
 Services usually include much more business functionality in SOA, and they are often implemented as complete subsystems.
 1. Component sharing: SOA enhances component sharing, whereas MSA tries to minimize on sharing through “bounded context.”
 A bounded context refers to the coupling of a component and its data as a single unit with minimal dependencies.
 As SOA relies on multiple services to fulfill a business request, systems built on SOA are likely to be slower than MSA.
 1. Middleware vs API layer: The messaging middleware in SOA offers a host of additional capabilities not found in MSA, including mediation and routing, message enhancement, message and protocol transformation.
 MSA has an API layer between services and service consumers.